TheAssassin/redeclipse-docker/README.md

 The easiest way to persist server configurations and manage your server containers is to use [docker-compose](https://docs.docker.com/compose/).
 An example `docker-compose.yml` is included in this repository.
 In combination with the pre-built images from quay.io, this is the fastest way to deploy new servers.
+The pre-built images are built by a Travis cron job which runs once a day, thus, updates are available within one day.

 To use it, just copy it (e.g. `cp docker-compose.yml.example docker-compose.yml`), edit it to fit your needs and run `docker-compose up`.